 Using Obsolescence Management Software to Avoid Surprises with Obsolete Parts

 Recently I helped with a plumbing problem at my mother-in-law’s house.
 A fixture had started to leak and water was going everywhere.
 As she thought about it for a while, mom realized that she had been living there for 25 years and had never replaced this fixture.
 The old part had now failed though, and needed to be replaced.
 However, trying to find a modern replacement part that would fit turned out to be an even bigger problem.

 It’s one of those annoying facts of life that stuff is going to wear out and need replacing.
 With obsolete plumbing, the problem may not be obvious until a failure turns your laundry room into a swimming pool.
-With an obsolete printed circuit board component, the problem may not be obvious until a new stock order is rejected due to its unavailability.
+With an obsolete printed circuit board electronic component, the problem may not be obvious until a new stock order is rejected due to its unavailability.
 Having to fix a leak was frustrating (and damp), but having your PCB assembly process grind to a halt because of an unavailable part is a major problem.
 You will be forced to either quickly re-design the board, or abandon it completely because the parts that you relied on are no longer available.

 The key to not getting surprised like this is staying informed of the life cycle of the parts that you are using.
 PCB part management traditionally becomes out-of-date, and adds unnecessary difficulties in your ordering and design process; an online part management system enables communication channels for quick and easy-to-access details of part information and availability.
 Hopefully this will help you be better prepared so that you aren’t caught off-guard in the future by obsolete parts.
 Read on for discussion on obsolescence risk and component obsolescence.